T of C

 Of course, such distinctions are not necessarily going to be clear cut.
 For example, musicians in the Western popular tradition who have created their own songs may also be considered as composers.
 Here a distinction can be made between the fact that we know quite well what some of them composed or created, even if others interpret it very differently, whereas with the "composers" of early qin pieces we often have little idea of what can actually be credited to them personally.

 Making such distinctions is complicated by the fact that academically minded people, such as many traditional Chinese literati, wished at times to treat written materials as sacrosanct.
 Often not musicians themselves, they may treat the symbols one finds in qin tablature as though they are trying to define exactly how a piece should be played.
 Nowadays the tendency to do this is encouraged by an acceptance of the Western idea that this is the way "great music" should be.
 But this is not even typical of Western music outside the Common Practice Period.
-If applied, for example, to early Western music, where the written scores leave much to the performer(s), the results would generally be what people of that time would have considered unmusical performances.
+If applied, for example, to early Western music, where the written scores leave much to the performer(s), the results of playing the music exactly as written would generally have been what people of that time would have considered unmusical performances.

 In sum, "composer" is a very misleading term to use for the creators of most if not all qin melodies of the past.
 This seems to upset people who want to think of famous Chinese musicians of the past as being "as good as" famous Western musician of the past, and so they want to call music pieces attributed to them "compositions".
-This, however, implicitely accepts the idea that Western music of a certain music model is superior to traditional Chinese music.
-In fact, saying that they should not be called "composers" does not implay a value judgement.
-Rather it suggests that such comparisons are false analogies.
+This, however, implicitly accepts the idea that Western music of a certain music model is superior to traditional Chinese music.2

 The original argument concerned whether Jiang Kui should be considered as a "composer".
 That argument is stated in some detail here.
 A summary to the argument that he should be considered a "creator" rather than a "composer" is as follows: